SNHU-CS/CS-330/module02/mod2_tutorials.md

         mesh.nvertices = 3;

-        glGenVertexArrays(1, &mesh.vao); // we can also generate multiple VAOs or buffers at the same time glGenBuffers(1, &mesh.vbo); // Creates 1 buffer
+        glGenVertexArrays(1, &mesh.vao); // We can also generate multiple VAOs or buffers at the same time. glGenBuffers(1, &mesh.vbo); // Creates 1 buffer
         glBindVertexArray(mesh.vao);
         glBindBuffer(GL_ARRAY_BUFFER, mesh.vbo); // Activates the buffer